security-alliance/frameworks/src/privacy/digital-footprint.md

 # Digital Footprint

 Your digital footprint is the trail of data you leave behind while using the internet.
-Managing your digital footprint is crucial for maintaining your privacy and protecting your personal information from misuse.

 ## Understanding Your Digital Footprint